mlaak/robot32/README.md

 ### UI

+The current user interface (UI) is implemented in pure JavaScript, without the use of frameworks like React or Angular.
+This approach was partly chosen to optimize the main page's loading speed.
+However, In the near future, I plan to develop a React version of the UI to compare performance differences.
+For now, the UI remains in its pure JavaScript form and is somewhat messy.

+To compile the HTML pages from their component parts located in `html/ui_parts`, please run the `tools/compile_html.php` script.

+The UI offers two main features:
+* 1. Interaction with the project's primary AI, which strives to excel in electronics and robotics.
+* 2. Communication with various open-source and proprietary large language models (LLMs) such as Mixtral, ChatGPT, and Claude.
+This is facilitated through integration with OpenRouter.ai.
+Users need an OpenRouter account to access the more advanced (and costly) models.

+Additionally, the UI enhances the user experience by displaying decorative images alongside user queries and AI responses.
+For users logged in via Google or GitHub, the UI also stores conversation history with the AI.
+These conversations are encrypted and stored locally in the browser, with the encryption key securely held on the server under the user's account.
+This ensures that the locally stored conversations become inaccessible upon user logout, maintaining data privacy.

-UI is currently written in pure javascript (no react nor angular).
+The UI is currently written in pure javascript (no react nor angular).
 This partly done to speed up the load time of the main page.
 I plan to soon make a version of UI in react and compare the speed difference.
 But for now it is pure javascript and a bit messy :)

 Run tools/compile_html.php to compile the html pages from their parts (html/ui_parts).